efritz/blog/content/articles/2024-11-26-my-ai-junior-dev-still-needs-an-adult-in-the-room.md

 ### Looking forward

 If you meticulously read these conversations you are likely to find an error with the prompter or the harness rather than the model.
 There are times in the conversation where I didn't use the "modern" prompt engineering techniques and got a sub-par response.
 I was insufficiently detailed in my request to get a meaningful response from the model.
-There's likely bugs in the [aidev](https://github.com/efritz/aidev) harness, or the description of tools available to the model are missing that One Simple Trick.
+There are likely bugs in the [aidev](https://github.com/efritz/aidev) harness, or the description of tools available to the model are missing that One Simple Trick.

 But it doesn't need to be perfect.
 It's already shown its utility.
 And it will get better and the rough edges will get smoothed down.
 As time marches on, I will expect:

 1. An increasing number of models to become available, and models to become increasingly intelligent.
 The things that seem brittle now will, release after release, become more and more robust.
 1. The wrinkles in my harness and the tools available to the model will slowly get ironed out.
-They'll then get new rinkles with the release of a new, more capable model worth adopting.
+They'll then get new wrinkles with the release of a new, more capable model worth adopting.
 Ad infinitum, or until the point where all useful models converge (if ever).
 1. My own intuition for the best way to interact with a particular model on a particular task will sharpen with practice.
-I postulate some of the more potent "social" tricks will continue to apply to LLMs for a signficant amount time.
+I postulate some of the more potent "social" tricks will continue to apply to LLMs for a signficant amount of time.

 <style type="text/css">
     .conversation-header {